OperaticD/draughts/README.md

 Using Python 3.12 and pygame 2.6.1.
 Run main.py to start app.

-Work In Progress!
+Progress:
-- Currently pieces can make diagonal single and double moves, take pieces and become king.
+- Currently can play against the computer.
 - Next: Fix logs.
-Implement "turns" logic and iterate through validity checks so that computer can make a move.
-Later add logic for computer's move.
+Add logic to computer's move so it can forsee user's next moves.

 <br><br>